captaindane/swt16/README.md

 In this example, `--simTime <timeUnits>` specifies the number of time units for which the simulation is run.
 The option `--pmemFile <filename>` specifies the program file that is loaded into the program memory.
 Similarly, `--dmemFile <filename>` specifies the data file that is loaded into the data memory.

+## Running automated tests
+In order to make sure the processor behaves as it should (e.g., after making changes to the RTL description), this project comes with test programs located in [test].
+To run all tests and check for correctness, run the shell script below

+`cd utils && ./run_automated_tests.sh`

+For each test program, this script dumps the contents of the data memory and compares it against a golden reference.

 ## Examining the processor state over time
 When running, the simulation generates a VCD file that tracks the changes of the internal state of the processor over time.